 - brain injury

-- medical conditions that make it difficult to breathe, such as an extreme asthma attack
+- medical conditions that make it difficult to breathe, such as extreme asthma attacks

-You are at risk if you suffer from a medical condition that limits the transfer of oxygen to your brain.
+You’re at risk if you have a medical condition that limits the transfer of oxygen to your brain.
 These conditions include:

-- amyotrophic lateral sclerosis (ALS), a degenerative disease affecting the nerves in the brain and spinal cord
+- amyotrophic lateral sclerosis (ALS), which is a degenerative disease affecting the nerves in the brain and spinal cord.
+ALS can result in weakness of the breathing muscles.

 Brain hypoxia symptoms range from mild to severe.
 Mild symptoms include: